MYSTRANsolver/MYSTRAN/BUILD.md

 ### Steps for Windows (any)

-  1. Fire up the MSYS2 shell.
+  1. Open the MSYS2 shell.
   2. Re-run step #3 of the previous section if needed.
   3. Fetch the source code if you haven't already.
 If you're using Git, you can clone the repo with **`git clone https://github.com/MYSTRANsolver/MYSTRAN.git`**.
   4. Move the terminal to the MYSTRAN folder.
 If you've just run `git clone`, just do a **`cd MYSTRAN`**.